borelcantelli/borelcantelli.github.io/docs/measure-theory/general-measure.md

 3. Complete measures deal with null sets, which are sets with measure 0.
 This gives rise to the term $P$-almost everywhere, which means that proposition $P$ holds for all sets except for the null sets.
 4. Outer measures do not satisfy requirements of measures - by definition, but they induce a measurable space
 5. This induction of a measurable space allows extensions to be made on measures defined on simpler spaces.
 Most importantly, Caratheodory's extension theorem.
+6. Borel measures are constructed by defining a premeasure on the algebra of half open sets, then invoking Caratheodory to assert that a measure, and a complete measure extends from the premeasure on a $\sigma$-algebra.
+7. The Borel measure when defined by function $F$, that is, $\mu((a,b]) = F(b)-F(a)$, is called the Lebesgue-Stieltjes measure.
+When $F(x)=x$, this measure is called the Lebesgue measure.

 ## Measure Functions and its Types